ivaquero/scoopet/non-autoupdate.md

 ### Research Tools

-geogebra: update to version 6.0.593
+geogebra: update to version 6.0.596

 gimp-portable: update to version 2.10.18

-julia-cn: update to version 1.5

 mathpix-snipping-tool: update to version 02.05.0009